 Recently, several financial peer to peer (P2P) online services have emerged, offering money transfers with low commissions and that apply the actual exchange rate of the moment.
 The most popular of all is TransferWise (from the creators of Skype).

-For example, sending 300 GBP to Russia today has a commission of 1.49% (4.47 GBP) but the good thing about TransferWise is that it applies the real exchange rate of the day (71.54718 RUR/GBP).
-As a result, the recipient in Russia receives 21,145.05 rubles (having discounted already the applied commission).
+For example, sending 1,000 GBP to Russia today has a commission of 1.037% (10.37 GBP) but the good thing about TransferWise is that it applies the real exchange rate of the day (88.9560 RUB/GBP).
+As a result, the recipient in Russia receives 88,033.53 rubles (having discounted already the applied commission, unlike previous methods where commission is paid separately).
 In addition, TransferWise allows you to make the payment by card without additional costs:

-- TransferWise: you send 300 GBP and the recipient in Russia receives 21,145.05 rubles (with the commission already discounted of this amount).
-In addition, you can have your first transfer free, in which case the recipient receives a higher amount: 21,470.36 rubles.
+- TransferWise: you send 1,000 GBP and the recipient in Russia receives 88,033.53 rubles (with the commission of 10.37 GBP already discounted of this amount in rubles, unlike previous methods where commission is paid separately).

 Have you sent money to Russia or to countries of the former USSR?
 You can tell me your experience below.